- Community Associations and Groups

 We recognise the importance of celebrating the broad range of people who have chosen to make this special place their home.
 Welcoming Communities will help Queenstown Lakes support equality and grow inclusive local communities so we can continue to evolve as a place that celebrates diversity.

-How will we achieve a Welcoming Community?
+How can we achieve a Welcoming Community?

 Ensuring everyone feels included and has a sense of belonging is vital for building a strong, resilient and vibrant community.
 The happiness and commitment of newcomers as part of the Queenstown Lakes community has a flow on effect to the experience visitors receive and the subsequent reputation of the district.